 Don’t Make These Five Mistakes When Immigrating to the Caribbean!

-With an affordable cost of living, peaceful and laid-back lifestyle, and temptingly exotic cuisine, living in the Caribbean is surely a dream come true.
-And this is why many Americans have packed their stuff in recent years and moved to a Caribbean island.
+With an affordable cost of living, a peaceful and laid-back lifestyle, and tempting exotic cuisine, living in the Caribbean is surely a dream come true for many.
+And this is why many Americans and Canadians have packed their bags in recent years and moved to a Caribbean island.
+Many Americans aren’t even aware that moving to the Caribbean is easy, with the team at BrightPath Caribbean and BrightFuture Realty at your availability!

-But while the dream of living on the beach and soaking in the sunshine is great to keep you up at night, there’s something you need to achieve this goal.
-From making solid financial plans to securing the right citizenship opportunity, immigrating to the Caribbean requires you to be diligent.
+While the dream of living on the beach and soaking in the sunshine is great to keep you up at night, there’s something you need to achieve this goal.
+From making solid financial plans to securing the right residency opportunity, immigrating to the Caribbean requires you to be diligent and rely on the expertise of BrightPath.

 So if you have decided that the Caribbean is the land of your dreams, look at these five rookie mistakes many ex-pats make.